kalekdev/.dotfiles/README.md

-install notification daemon to handle firefox properly Discord web client or CLI / wayland compatible alternative? (check arch suggestions) setup ssh server securely for use between my laptop / pc (only key auth)
+install notification daemon to handle firefox properly Discord web client or CLI / wayland compatible alternative? (check arch suggestions) setup ssh server securely for use between my laptop / pc (only key auth) debloat zsh, investigate if ohmyzsh is needed at all. key is to reduce dependencies and ready to go on any pc just like that